Friday, December 28, 2007

 I leaned over to Nora and whispered to stay calm and patient.
 I told her that although these are some very sick children, most of them are very glad to have visitors.

 In the third of four cribs in the central area of the room was a child we were also not prepared for.
 He was another 9-month-old with untreated cleft palate.
 His upper lip was non-existent, and skin and nose area appeared to be pulled up exposing what should have been top teeth, but instead was a reddened jumble of unfamiliar flesh and bone.
 I told Nora it was okay to look away and move on toward the other cribs, where there were no more babies with such severe problems.
 Having no medical background or prior exposure to such a condition, I was taken aback even more strongly than with the first baby.
-But, quickly realizing what this condition was, I reassured myself that with several surgeries this child would be very close to normal since I have seen evidence of many successful cleft palate treatments in China in the past.
+But, quickly realizing what this condition was, I reassured myself that with several surgeries this child would be very close to normal since I have seen evidence of many successful cleft palate treatments in

 The remainder of our nursery tour was less dramatic, though we saw several babies with heart defects and other serious internal problems.
 But most were healthy and happy pre-toddlers, who were receiving tender care from the three nannies in the room.